SSoelvsten/adiar/FUTURE_WORK.md

 how many nodes will be removed with the Reduce.
 When this estimate meets a certain threshold, then one can place a Reduce computation inside of the pipe to keep the disk usage close to what otherwise would be used.

+### STXXL

+The [STXXL](https://github.com/stxxl/stxxl) library is an alternative to the TPIE library we use now.
+The major difference is, that it is considerably faster at the cost of exposing the nitty-gritty details about the hardware to the programmer.

+Assuming STXXL is as usable and well maintained as TPIE, then we may be able to use that library instead and this way get even closer in performance to the conventional implementations.

 ## References